GLOSSARY @F-L-O-W

 generati

-play on two already existing words, literati, the literary
+already existing words, literati, the literary intelligentsia, and

-but with a quality that may pervade the lives of all of us
+domain of practice, but with a quality that may pervade the lives of all

 – People behaving in a generative design: “generative, meaning that you could generate an infinite number of options from a finite set of rules.” — adapted from Chomsky